JahnaviNalluri/Expense-Tracker/README.md

 A full-stack Expense Tracker application built using the MERN stack (**MongoDB, Express.js, React.js, Node.js**).

-The project helps users manage expenses, income, categories, and sessions with authentication, analytics, and a modern dashboard UI.
+The project helps users manage expenses, income, categories, and sessions with authentication and a modern dashboard UI.

 ---